spider-themes/eazydocs/readme.txt

 ## ⚙️ ADVANCED CUSTOMIZATION OPTIONS ##
 Customize documentation pages from settings or even add shortcode, Customizer, and more to get the full authority to make it stand out for your visitors.

-## 👨‍💻 DOCUMENTATION AND SUPPORT ##

-- For documentation and tutorials go to our [Documentation](https://helpdesk.spider-themes.net/docs/eazydocs-wordpress-plugin/)
-- If you have any more questions, visit our support on the Plugin’s [Forum](https://wordpress.org/support/plugin/eazydocs/)
-- For more information about features, FAQs and documentation, check out our website at [EazyDocs](https://spider-themes.net/eazydocs/)

 ### Author ###